 On the night of November 12th, head outside to try and spot the Northern Taurids meteors as this shower peaks in activity on the 12th.
 The Taurids run from approximately October 20th to November 30th.
 On the night of peak activity, you can spot up to 10 meteors per hour, and the moon will provide little interference at just 15% illuminated.

 Look for the Taurids radiant point in the constellation of Taurus.
 For most people, it will be in the eastern or southern sky depending on your location.
 Keep your eyes peeled in the general direction of Taurus, but look around that area of the night sky to spot meteors with longer tails.

-November 18: Peak of the Leonids Meteor Shower
+November 17: Peak of the Leonids Meteor Shower

-If you haven’t gotten out to see any night sky events in November so far, mark your calendar: there are three astronomical events on this night!
 As the end of the calendar year gets closer, there are more meteor showers to enjoy!
 Why?
 That’s just how our orbit works, as we cross the debris paths of comets and asteroids during our celestial dance.

 The Leonids appear from a radiant point in the constellation Leo, which will be in the northeastern sky for most people.
 If you can spot the Big Dipper/Plough, you’re in the right part of the sky to spot some shooting stars.

 November 19: Close Approach of the Moon, Jupiter & Saturn